-We ablate architecture components, including MVHS and temporal embedding, and SSL objectives to check their contribution.
+We ablate architecture components (MVHS and temporal embedding) and SSL objectives to check their contribution.
 The effect of patch size is also investigated.
 The ablation is conducted on DVS128-Gesture, following the implementations in the object recognition experiment.
-We report the loss items of SSL during pretraining and downstream task accuracy, including FVA and SA, on the validation set.
+We report the loss items of SSL during pretraining and downstream accuracy on the validation set.

 \textbf{Ablation of MVHS and temporal embedding.} To remove MVHS, we keep the model width \(D=128\) unchanged and let \(D_{\text{head}}=1\) in the output layer.
 The output becomes a vector with shape \(128\times1\times1\).
 The results are shown in Tab \ref{tab:ablation-architecture}.
 Models without MVHS or temporal embedding show a decrease in both FVA and SA, and also have a larger pretraining loss.